LivHed/joel-adrian/README.md

 * **Other tools** I have used are [Cloud9 IDE](https://aws.amazon.com/cloud9/?origin=c9io) for the development of this site: writing, debugging and running my code.
 GIT was then used to push files to [Github](http://github.com) where the project is stored and deployed.
 * As part of the **design process** i chose to use [Balsamic](https://balsamiq.com/) to make my wireframes in a simple way with a goodlooking result.

-(In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
-JQuery- The project uses JQuery to simplify DOM manipulation.)

 ## Testing
 Here I present how my website meet the needs of the different kinds of users that will visit the site, which I presented in the section UX: User stories:
 * As a colleague in the business I want to have a look at Joel Adrians work to find out what projects he´s busy on, befriend him on social media to expand my network in the business, and send him a message on the contact page with a collaboration idea. --> This information can be easily found since all page sections are clearly labelled in the navbar which is placed in the conventional place on top of the page.